Skip to content ↓

 Click here to visit.

-The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs
+The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.

-SEMH Champions
+SEMH Champion

 Thrive